-detailed workings of financial markets and allow researchers to evaluate the hypotheses of the theoretical market microstructure literature in relation to the data.
+of financial markets and allow researchers to evaluate the hypotheses of the theoretical market microstructure literature.

 The particular contribution of this paper is the development of a continuous time econometric modelling framework for market event data that can readily be applied to the multivariate case.
-By multivariate, we mean that more than one type of event is considered - for example, in the bivariate case, trades and changes to the specialist's quotes, or trades in two related assets.
+By multivariate, we mean that more than one type of event is considered - for example, in the bivariate case, trades and changes to the market quotes, or trades in two related assets.
 A relevant issue to be considered at this point is whether the obvious difficulties of modelling multivariate market event data could not be mitigated somewhat by adopting a simpler approach based on time series methods, rather than attempting to set the models in continuous time.
 Indeed, as Hasbrouck (1999) points out, these difficulties have strongly motivated simpler approaches such as specifying a time series model in 'event time' where t indexes trades (see, for example, Hasbrouck (1991)) or aggregating data over fixed intervals of real time (as in Hasbrouck (1999)).

-We believe the development of statistical models for market event dataset in continuous, real time to be an important challenge in financial econometrics for the following reasons.
+We believe the development of statistical models for market event data set in continuous, real time to be an important challenge in financial econometrics for the following reasons.
 First, models set in event time may well ignore aspects of the evolution of the market that are economically important.
 Indeed, a growing number of papers point to the economic importance of 'wall-clock' time.
-Easley and O'Hara (1992) establish in a sequential trade framework that when there is uncertainty over whether an information event has occurred, the intervals between trades are informative and so affect the quoted prices.
+Easley and O'Hara (1992) establish in a sequential trade framework that when there is uncertainty over whether an information event has occurred, the time intervals between trades are informative and so affect the quoted prices.
 Dufour and Engle (2000) provide empirical evidence that as the intensity of trading in real time increases, the price impact of trades, the speed of price adjustment to trade related information and the positive autocorrelation of signed trades increase.
 In addition, Hasbrouck (1999) examines empirically the issue of time deformation in equity markets and concludes that the roles of trades, orders and quotes are different in 'fast' and 'slow' markets (where these terms are taken to refer to the evolution of the market in real time).
 Such papers highlight the limitations of models that ignore real time altogether.
 In addition, most practical applications of models of market event data such as volatility measurement and the design of optimal order submission strategies (see Harris (1998)) require that the models relate somehow to real time.

 A standard time series analysis of aggregated data using fixed intervals of real time is also problematic.
 Since the data records the timing and characteristics of individual market events, aggregation involves an undesirable loss of information.
 As Engle and Russell (1998) warn, "the characteristics and timing relations of individual transactions will be lost, mitigating the advantages of moving to transactions data in the first place."
-The considerations set out above suggest that models for market event dataset in continuous time are likely to provide important economic insights into the functioning of financial markets.
-We view this modelling strategy as an alternative, potentially complementary approach to the time series based approaches discussed above.
+The considerations set out above suggest that models for market event data set in continuous time are likely to provide important economic insights into the functioning of financial markets.